 - 1. Log on to the node with administrator privileges. - 2.
-Extract the contents of .Zip file to a local directory. - 3.
+Extract the contents of .zip file to a local directory. - 3.
 Run the following command to generate the UUID:

 '''

-hpcomputesensor -genUUID
+hpsensor -genUUID

 '''

 - 4. Configure HBP.
-For more information on configuring the HBP value, see "Configure the Heart Beat Polling" on page 18 - 5.
+For more information on configuring the HBP value, see "Configure Heart Beat Polling" on page 21 - 5.
 Double-click hpcomputesensor.exe.
 The following message appears: